Zainak94/kickstarter-analysis/README.md

 The purpose of this project was to help Louise analyse the data of crowdfunding.
 How different campaigns fared in relation to their launch date and their funding goals in relation with their outcome.

 ## **Analysis and Challenges**
 Overall analysis was made by combing through the data.
 The most successful category was theatre/play.
-We were able to find out peak months in which this category was successful as well.
-Now we know the goals range of the funding and the most popular month where there will be higher changes of this campaign to be successful.
+We were able to find out peak months in which this category was successful.
+By using the goal range of the funding, we were able to analyse the range of funding amount which made this campaign more successful which is explained later in the analysis.
 There were many challenges throughout the analysis.
 First, calculating the average and it provided the answer with an error.
-Using the If function and round function nesting it in helped solved the issue.
-Second, using the count If function and round function nesting in to provide us the correct answer.
+Used the If function and round function nesting in it helped solved the issue.
+Second, I came across some challenges using the count If function, it was not providing me with the correct answer for the analysis.
+I had to review my function few times to find out the mistake.

 ### **Analysis of Outcomes Based on Launch Date**
 To provide the proper analysis to Louise, we provided the theater outcome vs. Launch dates by using Pivot table.
 Filtered Parent category by "theatre" and years and in correlation to their outcomes only showing “successful”, “failed” and “cancelled”.